CloudLabsAI-Azure/AIW-DevOps/Challenges/Module1-ImprovingDeveloperFlow/Step-By-Step/DEVWF-T007-SBS.md

       IMAGE_NAME: fabrikam-web
     ```

-9. Add a working directory to the [Build Image] and [Push image to GitHub Container Registry] step.
-This ensure the Docker file can be found
+9.  working directory in the [Build Image] and [Push image to GitHub Container Registry] step should be added as below.

     ```YAML
             - name: Build image